Chris Duke (soccer)

-Chris Duke is a retired American soccer defender who played professionally in the Major Indoor Soccer League and Continental Indoor Soccer League.
+Chris Duke is an American retired soccer defender who played professionally in the Major Indoor Soccer League and Continental Indoor Soccer League.

-Duke attended the University of San Diego, playing on the men’s soccer team from 1985 to 1988.
+Duke attended the University of San Diego, playing on the men's soccer team from 1985 to 1988.
 On July 9, 1989, the Kansas City Comets selected Duke in the third round of the Major Indoor Soccer League draft.
-The Comets folded at the end of the 1990-1991 season.
+The Comets folded at the end of the 1990–1991 season.
 On March 4, 1992, Duke signed with the Kansas City Attack.
 He played until the end of the season.
 On June 20, 1995, he joined the Pittsburgh Stingers of the Continental Indoor Soccer League.